Aa achalensis

-Aa achalensis is a species of orchid in the genus Aa.
-They are found at high altitude in Argentina's Sierras de Córdoba.
+Aa achalensis is a species of terrestrial orchid in the genus Aa.
+It is found at high altitudes in Argentina's Sierras de Córdoba.

 Distribution and habitat

-Endemic to parts of the Sierras de Córdoba in northern Argentina, Aa achalensis are most common between 1500 to 2500 m above sea level, though they are found as high 3500 m.
-The orchids grow in mountain forests and grasslands.
-Like many orchids, they associate with fungal orchid mycorrhiza, but also with dark septate endophytes.
+Endemic to parts of the Sierras de Córdoba in northern Argentina, Aa achalensis is most common between 1500 to 2500 m above sea level, though it can be found as high 3500 m.
+The species grows in mountain forests and grasslands.
+Like many orchids, it associates with fungal orchid mycorrhiza, but also with dark septate endophytes.

 Description

 Aa achalensis grows between 20 and 30 cm tall.

-Aa achalensis can be differentiated by its hairless rachises, scapes, and ovaries, a trait no other Argentinian Aa species possesses.
-They have small white raceme flowers.
-They flower in the summer, between September and December, and fruit until April.
+It can be differentiated by its hairless rachises, scapes, and ovaries, a trait no other Argentinian Aa species possesses.
+Inflorescences have small white raceme flowers.
+They flower in summer, between September and December, and fruit until April.

 Taxonomy

-Aa achalensis was first described from near Cerro Champaquí by Rudolf Schlechter, but the type specimen, housed in the Berlin Herbarium, was destroyed during the Second World War.
+Aa achalensis was first described from near Cerro Champaquí by Rudolf Schlechter.
+The type specimen, housed in the Berlin Herbarium, was destroyed during the Second World War.